 Summer.
 Fall.
 Winter.
 Spring.
 When should you Visit Big Sky?
 People often wonder.
 We're here to tell you that there is no bad time to be come to Montana's coolest mountain town.

 Uplands Trail | Photo: D. Lennon

 Every season and every month is unique in Big Sky.
 It's up to you to choose the best month for your trip.
 Whenever you come, we promise you won't be bored.
 There's an endless supply of things to do in like skiing, hiking, fishing, climbing, golfing, biking, snowmobiling, wildlife spotting, national parks, camping, and so much more.

 The hardest part of life in Big Sky is deciding what to do next!
 Besides the outdoor activities, one of the great things about Big Sky is that it always feels like you have the entire place to yourself (especially if you've been to other mainstream four-season resorts).
 Come and see for yourself.
 Big Sky will blow your mind.

 But back to your original question, When is the best time of year to visit Big Sky?
 The "busy" seasons are during the winter ski season and during the summer months.
 Both of these seasons are very different, but equally awesome.

-Let's look at each month in Big Sky and hopefully this will help you determine the best time of year to visit Big Sky:
+Let's look at each month in Big Sky to determine the best time to visit:

 - January - Average High/Low in °F: 31/8 - January is a quiet time to go skiing and the snow is ready to go.
-January is a great place to start your New Year.
+Big Sky is a great place to start your New Year!

 - February - Average High/Low in °F: 35/8 - February is a snowy month.
 Tie in your trip with the annual Big Sky Big Grass Festival and enjoy bluegrass and skiing!